-Once that paperwork is received the officer will begin the legal process to collect the owed money, during which time the other party can contest the process.
+Once that paperwork is received the officer will begin the legal process to collect the owed money, during which time the other party can contest the claim.

 Child care support

-You need a child care support obligation in your court order.
-Otherwise this obligation functions much like basic support, except that the agency can suspend the obligation when the child is no longer in daycare.
-Child care support can be resumed in some cases if a child is re-enrolled in day care.
+If you want to collect child care support, it must be included in your court order.
+Child care support functions much like basic support, except that the county can end the obligation when the child is no longer in care.
+In some cases, child care support can be resumed if a child is re-enrolled.

 Tracking your child support payments